flavordavemusic/fdb/FDB.md

 The Flavorverse is weird, emotional, and addictive — but above all, it’s real.
 It gives people a mirror to discover their own flavor.

 ---
+---

+## 2 Audience
+A guide to who Flavor Dave is for, how they speak, and how we find each other.
+Includes general theme and tone primers relative to all other tabs — a philosophy-driven guide to who Flavor Dave is for, and how we build connection through language and emotional clarity.

+### 2.1 Guiding Principles
+- We’re not here to speak to everyone — we’re speaking to the ones who still feel everything but have no idea where they belong anymore.
+- Specificity creates resonance.
+The more honest, weird, or emotionally precise the line, the more someone out there finally feels seen.
+- The goal isn’t virality — it’s recognition.
+The right people recognize themselves in the language, the tension, the contradictions.
+- Hooks aren’t for attention — they’re invites into something deeper.
+- If it doesn’t feel like you, don’t post it — even if it “performs.”
+Momentum built on the wrong signal leads to the wrong audience.

+---

+### 2.2 Who This Is For
+- People who still love house music but are more selective about where they experience it.
+- People who grew up with the scene and had their world changed by it.
+- People who crave connection through music — not clout, not chaos.
+- People who feel too emotionally dialed-in for the current party meta.
+- People who want to party but not after party.
+- People trying to reconcile their adult lives with their emotional past selves — without losing either.

+This isn’t about rejecting the culture.
+It’s about **reclaiming** what the culture used to mean — and building from there.

+---

+### 2.3 Integration Instructions: How Audience Signals & Flavor Dave Compass Influence the Rest of FDB

+#### Branding Brain
+🧭 Use Audience Signals to guide tone and language.
+- Avoid overly performative or generic brand language.
+- Focus on emotional resonance, subtle contradictions, and specificity.
+- Filter everything through:
+  _“Would this actually speak to someone navigating the emotional weirdness of still loving the music but feeling alienated from the scene?”_

+✅ Reinforce emotional honesty > brand polish.

+#### Text Hook Styles + Hook Frameworks
+🧭 Use the Compass to clarify intention before formatting.
+- Don’t force hooks for vi